 Best Practices for Rating Method Selection

 Understand the three methods before shopping premium.
-Initial premium signal is deceptive without rating method context.
+The initial premium signal is deceptive without rating method context.

 Compare across carriers using the same method.
-The same rating method can have different premiums across carriers.
-Shop within method category.
+The same rating method can have different premiums across carriers, so shop within a method category.

-Verify rating method on application.
-Confirm in writing which method applies to your policy.
+Verify the rating method on your application.
+Confirm in writing which method applies to your policy, and budget for annual inflation increases, which apply under every method.

 Common Issues with Rating Method Selection

-Picking lowest initial premium without method context.
-Attained-age looks cheapest but compounds steepest.
+Picking the lowest initial premium without method context.
+Attained-age looks cheapest but compounds steepest over a long tenure.

 Confusing rating method with carrier financial strength.
-These are different concepts.
-Community-rated from a weak carrier is worse than attained-age from an A+ carrier.
+These are different concepts; community-rated from a weak carrier can be worse than attained-age from an A+ carrier.

 Not asking carriers which method they use.
-Some carriers offer multiple methods; not all materials clearly state which applies.
+Some carriers offer multiple methods, and not all materials clearly state which applies to a given plan.

-Confusing rating method with rate guarantee.
-Rate guarantee is a short-term promise; rating method is a structural framework.
+Confusing rating method with a rate guarantee.
+A rate guarantee is a short-term (often 1-year) promise; rating method is the long-term structural framework.

 Confusing rating method with plan letter.
 Plan letter determines benefits; rating method determines premium trajectory.
 Both matter.